JustaKris/CNN-Classification-of-Chest-X-Ray-Images/README.md

 Azure Link -> [https://chest-xray-calssification.azurewebsites.net/](https://chest-xray-calssification.azurewebsites.net/)

+The web app is using a free Azure plan so it may take a couple of minutes to load if it has not been in use recently.

 <!-- ### Render Deployment

 There is also a version of the app which uses Streamlit instead of Flask but I don't find it to be as flexible.
 There is a deployment workflow available for it which instead deploys that version of the app to Render. -->